Do I Have to Pay Back Litigation Funding If I Lose My Case?

 Make sure you choose a lawsuit loan company that won’t run a credit check in order to preserve your credit score.

-Get $500 – $100,000 as soon as today
+Get $500 – $500,000 in as Little as a Single Business Day!

 We understand that if you’re applying for funding with us, you needed the funding yesterday.
-With your attorney’s cooperation, we can provide funding as soon as the same day you apply with us.
+With your attorney’s cooperation, we can provide funding as soon as the same business day.